 McGill voluntarily participates in the U.S. Federal Direct Loan program (otherwise known as “Title IV”).
 As US citizens or permanent residents, you and your parents are eligible to apply for US Direct Loans to help pay for your McGill degree.
 Watch this video to learn more.

-This short video will cover the financial support the Scholarships & Student Aid Office offers newly admitted undergraduate students coming directly from CEGEP and High school.
+This short video will cover the financial support Scholarships and Student Aid offers newly admitted undergraduate students coming directly from CEGEP and High school.

-This short video will cover the different types of need-based funding for undergraduate students offered at the Scholarships and Student Aid Office.
+This short video will cover the different types of need-based funding for undergraduate students offered at Scholarships and Student Aid.

 Are you concerned about your finances?
 In this video, we discuss some tips to help you create a budget and stay on track.